 It’s a story I shared on this show over a year ago, and I’m going to share it again today because it’s relevant to the topic and so important to you to help you let go of any anxiety and fears you may have.

-Even after he achieved some academic success, he was happy for maybe 3 weeks then went back to that depressed, anxious state.
+Even after he achieved some academic success, he was happy for maybe three weeks then went back to that depressed, anxious state.

 One night, he had another suicidal thought.
 He said to himself: “I can’t live with myself.”